arashnm80/arashnm80.github.io/quotes.md

 > It's not about how big an army is, it's about who is the general.

+> don't ever go with the flow, be the flow

 > A real loser is someone who's so afraid of not winning he doesn't even try.

 > If I'm not failing I'm not operating at the edge. if I'm not operating at the edge, I'm not learning as much as I can.